Skip to main content

 FilenameDescriptionLanguage

-AppGuard-Bridging-Header.hBridging Header to integrate Swift and Objective-C modulesObjective-C
+AppGuard-Bridging-Header.hBridging Header to connect Swift and Objective-C modulesObjective-C

-• Copy the three files (AppGuard-Bridging-Header.h, AppGuardWarpper.h, AppGuardWarpper.mm) from the downloaded AppGuard Swift interface /appguard_swift_interfaces folder to the project's internal folder (Project/).
+1. Copy the three files (AppGuard-Bridging-Header.h, AppGuardWarpper.h, AppGuardWarpper.mm) from the /appguard_swift_interfaces folder you downloaded into your project folder.

-• Add the three copied AppGuard Swift interface files to the project by [Drag & Drop].
+2. Add the copied files to your Xcode project by [Drag & Drop].

 info

-In the case of a Swift Project, the APPGUARDGAMECALLBACK function is defined at the top of the AppGuardWarpper.mm file.
-This function detects and reports abnormal behavior caused by malicious users.
-If the detection includes conditions set by the security policy in the admin page that require forced termination, the app is notified of such content.
+For Swift projects, the APPGUARDGAMECALLBACK function is defined at the top of the AppGuardWarpper.mm file.
+This function detects and reports abnormal behavior by malicious users.
+If the detected behavior requires forced termination as per the security policies set in the admin page, the app is notified.

 AppGuardWarpper.mm